masternodeh/0-docs/docs/zerobridge.md

 A bridge transaction goes through 6 relayers and a vote happens: Threshold is for the moment 4 out of 6 relayers, they have to cast the same vote to approve the transaction going through.

 <img alt="Picture" src={useBaseUrl('/img/zerobridge-4.jpg')} />

+A few extracts from posts by the project leader in [this FAQ about relayers](/faq/faq028.md)